rowcased/rowcased.github.io/is_sator_square.md

 </ul>

 <div class="tooltip" style="font:bold">Production Code
-  <span class="tooltiptext">Each language link shows a collection of 5 files that make the production code for this kata.
+  <span class="tooltiptext">Each language link shows the kata description plus 5 code files that make up the production code for this kata.
 Each file exists as a seperate component of the kata test suite.</span>
 </div>

 </body>